mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 };
 ```

 Notice that when the current node is a literal (i.e. `0`, `true` or `false`) we return its value.
-In case we transpile a conditional statement, we first transpile its condition, then its `then` expression, right after that its `else` expression and finally, the entire conditional expression itself.
-For this purpose we use the ternary operator.
+In case we transpile a conditional expression, we first transpile its condition, then its `then` expression, right after that its `else` expression and finally, the entire conditional expression itself.
+The result will be a JavaScript ternary operator.

-Right after that is the source code for transpilation of a function.
+Right after that is the source code for transpilation of a function (or abstraction, the way we call a function in our definitions above).
 The source code is quite straightforward, we declare the function's argument based on the argument of our lambda and after that compile function's body and place it as the return statement.

 Finally, we transpile the application.
 For this purpose, we transpile the left sub-expression of the application which is supposed to be a function and apply it to the right hand side of the application.